Wednesday, February 22, 2012 Detailed Auto Topics

 Lack of coolant flow through the heater core

 On vehicles that use coolant-flow control valves, problems may develop with the valve.
 These valves may be a mechanical, vacuum or electrical control.
-With the mechanical valves, a cable connected to the temperature control is used.
+With the mechanical valves, a cable controls the valve position.
 Moving the temperature selector up and down should produce movement of the cable and valve.
+We can visually check these valves for movement, by having someone operate the controls.
+A valve that does not move suggest a cable or control panel problem.
+With the valve open, a hose that is hot before the valve and cool to the touch after, shows a valve that is not working.

 Leaks and restricted flow are typical heater core problems

+Most systems today no longer use flow control valves.
+On such systems, the inlet and outlet hoses going to the heater core, should be nearly the same temperature.
+A large temperature difference between the input and output hoses, may mean a restricted core.
+In the heater core, the coolant passages are very small and can become blocked.
 Stop-leak added to the system is a common cause of heater core restriction.
 Lack of cooling system maintenance is another cause.
 Depleted coolant becomes corrosive and can easily eat through the heater core.
 Unfortunately, repair involves removal of the dash in most cases.

 Lack of air flow through the heater core